-Join us for our 2nd RETRO MOVIE NIGHT DOUBLE FEATURE.
+Join us for our 3rd and final RETRO MOVIE NIGHT DOUBLE FEATURE of 2019.

 Growing up in the late 60’s and 70’s you could always go and see films on actual 16mm film.
 The local library had monthly 16mm film screenings.
 Every college had regular film screenings and an eager group of students willing to spin films 24-7 if they could get away with it.
 And actual repertory theaters screened classic silent movies and cult films seven days a week.
 But those days are long gone.

-Our Second Movie Night will feature a couple of Drive-In classics:
+Our Third Movie Night will feature a couple of golden age Horror Classics:

 COME AND HANG WITH THE MUMMY AND THE MONKEY:

-Cleveland area horror hosts, Janet Decay and Grimm Gory, otherwise known as THE MUMMY AND THE MONKEY were with us last month for our first Film Night and have decided to join us again this month.
+Cleveland area horror hosts, Janet Decay and Grimm Gory, otherwise known as THE MUMMY AND THE MONKEY have become our Hosts for the evening.
 We certainly realize that it can be tough to sit through two films and a couple of shorts with no break so The Mummy and The Monkey will be on hand to kill a few minutes between flicks and help get the ol’ circulation flowing again.